Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Protein_ligand_CHARMMff/README.md

 In this case, a single trajectory (ST) approximation is followed, which means the receptor and ligand structures and trajectories will be obtained from that of the complex.
 To do so, a MD Structure+mass(db) file (`com.tpr`), an index file (`index.ndx`), a trajectory file (`com_traj.xtc`), and both the receptor and ligand group numbers in the index file (`1 13`) are needed.
 The `mmpbsa.in` input file will contain all the parameters needed for the MM/PB(GB)SA calculation.
+A topology file is also needed (mandatory) in this case to generate the topology files in amber format with all the terms for CHARMM force field.
 !!! note
     Once the calculation is done, you can analyze the results in `gmx_MMPBSA_ana` (if you didn't define `-nogui`).
     Please see the [gmx_MMPBSA_ana][5] section for more information